Meet the Australian Clothing Brand Dressing African Soccer Teams

-How did 23-year old Australian Luke Westcott come to play such an influential role in the national pride of divided African nations?
+Headed by 23-year old Australian Luke Westcott, AMS Clothing has come to play an influential role in the national pride of divided African nations.

 In May of 2014, the national football team of South Sudan hit the pitch for their opening qualifier against Mozambique for the 2015 Africa Cup of Nations.